Seteeri/Particle/README.md

   * Top-down approach rather than a bottom-up approach
 * Backwards compatibility with the conventional desktop (X11)

-Future plans include building the userland upon FreeBSD, although development is currently occuring on Linux also.
+Future plans include building the userland upon Dragonfly BSD, although current development is occuring on Arch Linux/Sway.

-Another route to consider is PilOS; however, there would be many hurdles to overcome including writing a compatibility layer like LinuxKPI to reuse linux drivers.
-Initially, specific hardware or a SOC with adequate performance could be targeted to provide a starting point to gain momentum, but again, using an existing OS makes more sense to start with.
+PilOS provides a minimal starting point; however, there would be many hurdles to overcome including writing a compatibility layer like LinuxKPI to reuse linux drivers.
+Initially, specific hardware or a SOC with adequate performance could be targeted to provide a suitable base.
 It begs the question as to how useful a Lisp at the OS level would be (past Lisp Machines may provide an answer...).

 The target audience consists of programmers, power users and the like, particularly intelligence analysis.